Juastin/MediaHotKeys/README.md

 **_Optional_**
 - There is also a hotkey for opening the Windows Terminal.
 - If you dont want to use this you can just delete (or ignore) the last line in the script.
-- If you want to use this you have to change `\juspa\` to your own windows username.

 - Download here: https://www.microsoft.com/store/productId/9N0DX20HK701
 - To open terminal:   Ctrl + `